County-call prep

 Questions To Ask The County Before Buying Land

-Before buying land, ask the county about zoning, allowed use, access, septic, floodplain, driveway permits, building permits, and public records.
-Public-source screening can help you prepare the questions, but the county and qualified professionals still need to verify parcel-specific answers.
+Before buying land, prepare the county call around zoning, access, septic, floodplain, permits, utilities, and recorded documents.
+Public-source screening can help organize the questions, but the county and qualified professionals still need to verify parcel-specific answers.

 Direct answer